Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 .. admonition:: Exercises
     :class: exercise

-    * Windows: Using Windows Command:
-    * Mac OS X: In the Mac Terminal:
-        * Upload a file of your choice to the server.

     * On the server, download the E. coli file in the example above to your home folder.
     * Decompress the file.